 In the process of digital transformation in banking, incumbent enterprises usually complete each digitization project with a separate team of project managers and designers working on it, executing different visions and setting different goals not connected by the overall digital ecosystem.
 This causes high fragmentation within the customer experience.
 It might not harm the financial institution from the inside but will probably increase the customers’ frustration, digital friction and switching.
 This is because customers expect the brand experience to be a connected, holistic flow, not separate fragments.
 Fragmentation breaks the customer experience by causing a lot of struggle and confusion.

 To avoid this, digital-first team members work side-by-side to improve the banking customer experience that unites all of their products into a user-friendly ecosystem.

-Creating and developing a consistent digital ecosystem is the way for banking to ensure a successful digital transformation.
+Creating and developing a consistent digital ecosystem is the way to ensure a successful digital transformation in banking.

 It establishes digital synergy through a smooth, connected flow of a delightful experience that the customers expect from their financial brand.